mosquitogames/1819rulebook/1_setup.md

 ### J. Reference cards

-Hand each player a reference card.
+Hand each player a set of reference cards.
 The cards explain the two Storehouse actions: Decree and War.

 ## Setup is complete!